trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 * **Decorator pattern**: add additional functionality to a class at runtime where subclassing would result in an exponential rise of new classes
 * **Proxy**: Provide a placeholder for another object to control access to it.
 * **Front controller**: The pattern relates to the design of Web applications.
 It provides a *centralized* entry point for handling requests.
+* **Facade pattern**: Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 <br/>

 #### Adapter/Wrapper/Translator